Myrthevdv/From_Science_to_Field-Thesis_RUG/README.md

 -  ```phi3.sh```
     - Bash file which contains the code to send a job with a certain python file to Habrok
 -  ```phi3.py```
-    - The Phi3 code with the 4 different prompts in the evaluation phase
+    - The Phi3 code with the 4 different prompts which is used in the evaluation phase
 -  ```phi3_development.py```
     - The Phi3 code with the 4 different prompts which is used in the development phase